lilellia/stlrcore/readme.md

 ## Overview

 `stlr` is a toolkit designed to assist in the development of voice-acted visual novels.
-It comes with three primary components:
+It comes with these components:

 ### ※ stlr.py
 `stlr.py` can transcribe the audio of a line and output a Ren'Py say statement with the pauses between words notated in an effort to have the text scroll alongside the audio.